 Our excellence in the Creative Arts is well-known: we have a close link with the prestigious London College of Fashion and we have a new creative partnership with Falmouth University.
+In 2022 we also entered into a unique collaboration agreement with Parsons Paris.
 This is balanced by our growing reputation in the STEM subjects, Languages and the Humanities.

-Girls' academic progress is monitored by the Director of Sixth Form and by their own personal tutor.
-Class sizes are small, so girls are assured of very individual attention.
+Students' academic progress is monitored by the Head of Sixth Form and by their own personal tutor.
+Class sizes are small, so students are assured of very individual attention.

-Our strong co-curricular programme also encourages girls to build on and develop interests in the evenings and at the weekends, often inspired by class work.
-Sixth Form girls recently took the lead in setting up the school's popular Athena Society, named after the Greek Goddess of Wisdom, to debate and discuss topical issues and hear from a variety of outside speakers.
+Our strong co-curricular programme also encourages students to build on and develop interests in the evenings and at the weekends, often inspired by class work.
+The Sixth Form recently took the lead in setting up the school's popular Athena Society, named after the Greek Goddess of Wisdom, to debate and discuss topical issues and hear from a variety of outside speakers.

-This summer, 96% achieved all A-C grades in their A Level exams, and 86% gained all A-B grades.
-All subjects had cause for celebration since students achieved highly in both academic and vocational subjects, gaining places at a diverse range of prestigious destinations including leading Russell Group universities such as Durham, Edinburgh, King's and University College London.
+This summer, a third of all grades achieved were at $A^$ - A and nearly 80% were at $A^$ - B. All subjects had cause for celebration since students achieved highly in both academic and vocational subjects, gaining places at a diverse range of prestigious destinations including leading Russell Group Universities such as Bristol, Durham, Exeter, Manchester and Newcastle.